Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 “Dr. Hobgood and his team were great.
 I felt very comfortable with Dr. Hobgood given his great reputation in the industry.
 His friendly approach makes you feel almost like a part of his family. thanks for everything.”

 wildmusicsjl facelift patient on RealSelf.com

 Dr. Hobgood often combines facelift surgery with other facial rejuvenation procedures.
 Common additions include:

 He has extensive experience with natural Implantech® silicone implants, which restore volume lost due to the natural aging process.
 With implants, he can create a more natural, fuller shape for the mid-face, temples, and jowls.
 Fat transfer is often used for facial rejuvenation as a natural filler.
 As a finishing touch, it’s also simple to combine facelift surgery with facial resurfacing treatments, such as chemical peels, lasers, and dermabrasion to correct lip lines, brown spots, and other concerns.

 How much does a facelift cost?

-The cost of your facelift surgery will vary depending on the significance of the procedure.
-Generally speaking, patients pay approximately $14,000, although there are always outliers.
+The cost of a facelift in Scottsdale and Phoenix depends on the significance of the procedure.
+Generally speaking, patients pay approximately $15,000, although there are always outliers.
 During your consultation, we discuss what you can expect to pay based on your particular case.

 How soon can I return to work after a facelift?